timvieira/blog/content/sampling-without-replacement.md

-## Further reading

-If you liked this post, you might like my other posts tagged with [sampling](http://timvieira.github.io/blog/tag/sampling.html) or [reservoir sampling](http://timvieira.github.io/blog/tag/reservoir-sampling.html).
+**Further reading:** If you liked this post, you might like my other posts tagged with [sampling](http://timvieira.github.io/blog/tag/sampling.html) or [reservoir sampling](http://timvieira.github.io/blog/tag/reservoir-sampling.html).